CINDY CRAIG

-A native of the San Francisco Bay area and a graduate of UCLA, Craig’s work explores the human experience, inviting viewers to confront the silent struggles that unfold behind closed doors and within the folds of societal expectations.
+A native of the San Francisco Bay area and a graduate of UCLA, Craig challenges societal norms with a vibrant yet biting sense of mischief and irony.
+Her work explores the human experience, inviting viewers to confront the silent struggles that unfold behind closed doors and within the folds of societal expectations.

 Craig has exhibited nationally at prestigious museums and galleries in New York, Los Angeles, San Francisco, and Chicago.
 Notable exhibitions include "I WANT Candy: The Sweet Stuff in American Art" at the Hudson River Museum, "Greetings From the American Dream" at the Riverside Art Museum, "Liquid Los Angeles: Currents of Contemporary Watercolor" at the Pasadena Museum of Art, and the "National Biennial Watercolor Invitational" at the Parkland Art Gallery in Chicago.